Tropical garden: Orchids

 Night temperatures between 12 and 18 degrees Celsius (55-65 Fahrenheit), and day temperatures between 23 and 26 degree Celsius (75-80 Fahrenheit) are fine temperatures for orchids.
 Orchids need sufficient amounts of light as well as humidity.
 However, there are many varieties of orchids and each of them features specific care needs.

 Maintenance

-A tropical garden is one of the most difficult gardens to build or maintain, it becomes more difficult the more your local climate differs from the natural habitat of your plants.
+A tropical garden is one of the most difficult types of garden to build and maintain; it becomes more difficult the more the local climate differs from the plants' natural habitat.
 The keys to a healthy tropical garden are plentiful light and water.
-The large leaves that feature in tropical plants require the soil to be humid at all times, so irrigation might be a must-have for some gardens.
+The large leaves that feature in tropical plants require the soil to be humid at all times, so irrigation is essential for some gardens.
 Over-watering causes the roots to rot, killing plants.

 A tropical plant that is not cold-hardy should be brought indoors during the winter and returned to the garden for the summer.

 Non-tropical climates

-Tropical plants that work well in non-tropical climates include;
+Tropical and tropical-style plants that work well in milder non-tropical climates include: